Best Campsites for Sailing

 Our picturesque Bala campsite is on the eastern edge of the Snowdonia National Park, just six miles from the lake it is named after.
 Bala Lake is one of the most popular sailing venues in the UK thanks to the south-westerly winds that make for excellent sailing conditions.
 The lake stages regular open racing events if you are already a keen sailor and looking for a holiday with a competitive edge, or there is a quieter cruising section for those who want to enjoy the scenery that the lake has to offer.
 Half-day sailing tasters are also available if you are new to sailing and need some help getting started.
 If you want a rest after all that sailing there are lots of sandy beaches in the area including Prestatyn, Rhyl, Colwyn Bay, Llandudno, Harlech, Barmouth, Fairbourne and Aberdovey.

 Loch Ness Shores

-This is the Camping and Caravanning Club’s newest site, but it offers much more than just the opportunity to spot the legendary Nessie!
+This site offers much more than just the opportunity to spot the legendary Nessie!
 Located on the south shore of the loch, the campsite boasts 99 pitches offering panoramic loch views – and it is open year round, so there are no limits to your sailing adventures!
 Sailing yachts and canoes can be hired from a number of local sailing clubs for you to explore the waters of the loch, and there are professionals on hand to offer classes if you need someone to show you the ropes.
 If you are after a glamorous holiday in which to indulge your love of sailing then Loch Ness is the site for you.
-Also, it is home to five luxury wooden wigwams with comfy caravan style beds.